Data protection impact assessment (DPIA) template

 Data processing risks

 Staff misuse: Appropriately authenticated staff may access patients records not under their direct care, share care records inappropriately, or access Concentric using a device and browser that does not meet the browser support policy.
-Mitigated by appropriate information governance training.
+This risk is mitigated by appropriate information governance training by the healthcare organisation to all staff users.

 Inappropriate access: Staff who should not be given access to patient data may be given access by error.
-Mitigated by additional training of administrative staff, and 2 factor authentication for the admin area.
+This risk is mitigated by limiting access to the admin application, additional training for staff with access to the admin application, and enforced multi-factor authentication (MFA) for the admin application.

-Information shared with incorrect patient: It is possible for email/SMS to be sent to the incorrect patient, either via incorrect recorded contact details or manual entry error.
-Mitigated by consent information being protected behind additional layer of authentication (date of birth entry) and no special category data being shared within email/SMS.
+Information shared with incorrect patient: It is possible for emails and SMSs to be sent to the incorrect patient, either via incorrect recorded contact details or manual entry error.
+This risk is mitigated by consent information being protected behind an additional layer of authentication (date of birth entry) and no special category data being shared within the email or SMS.

-Cloud provider data breach: A malicious external threat could compromise the consent database, exposing patient healthcare data.
-Mitigated by use of industry leading encryption technologies providing high levels of data security at rest and in transit.
+Cloud provider data breach: A malicious external threat could compromise Concentric Health’s infrastructure, exposing processed data.
+This risk is mitigated by Concentric Health’s use of industry leading encryption technologies providing high levels of data security at rest and in transit, maintenance of cyber security certifications, and annual independent penetration testing of the Concentric application.